San Jose Sharks: Todd McLellan as head coach (2008–2015)

 On June 11, 2008, the San Jose Sharks named former Detroit Red Wings assistant coach Todd McLellan as their new head coach for the 2008–09 season.
 During the offseason, the Sharks signed defenseman Rob Blake and acquired defensemen Dan Boyle and Brad Lukowich.
 Midway through the season, San Jose added Claude Lemieux to their roster.
 Lemieux was rejoining the NHL after a five-year absence.
 The Sharks finished the regular season as Presidents' Trophy champions with 53 wins and 117 points, both franchise records.
 Despite their successful regular season, the Sharks were eliminated by the eighth-seeded Anaheim Ducks in six games in the first round of the playoffs.
 The team was heavily criticized for once again failing to succeed in the postseason.

-Dany Heatley was acquired by the Sharks during the 2009 off-season.
-The Sharks sent Milan Michalek and Jonathan Cheechoo to the Ottawa Senators in return for Heatley.
+Dany Heatley was acquired by the Sharks during the 2009 offseason.
+The Sharks sent Milan Michálek and Jonathan Cheechoo to the Ottawa Senators in return for Heatley.

-In the 2009 offseason, Milan Michalek and Jonathan Cheechoo were sent to the Ottawa Senators in exchange for Dany Heatley and a draft pick.
+In the 2009 offseason, Milan Michálek and Jonathan Cheechoo were sent to the Ottawa Senators in exchange for Dany Heatley and a draft pick.
 Claude Lemieux also announced his retirement from the NHL.
 Another move by San Jose was stripping Patrick Marleau of the captaincy and assigning it to the newly re-signed Rob Blake.
 On February 7, 2010, San Jose acquired Niclas Wallin from the Carolina Hurricanes.
 The Sharks finished the 2009–10 regular season leading the Western Conference with 113 points.
 In the conference quarterfinals, the Sharks eliminated the Colorado Avalanche.
 In the conference semifinals, the Sharks defeated the Detroit Red Wings.
 The Chicago Blackhawks beat the Sharks in the conference finals with a four-game sweep.

 The Sharks faced the Vancouver Canucks in the 2011 conference finals, losing the series 4–1.